-X76a Application of machine learning methods to analyze the spatially resolved SFR-stellar mass relation
+X57a Application of machine learning to the spatially resolved SFR-Mass relation

-Wen E. SHI, Tsutomu T. TAKEUCHI, Suchetha COORAY, Kai T. KONO, Kiyoaki Christopher OMORI (Nagoya University)
+Wen E. SHI (1), Tsutomu T. TAKEUCHI (1,2), Suchetha COORAY (1), Kiyoaki OMORI (1) (1) Nagoya University; (2) Institute for Statistical Mathematics

-Recent studies have shown that the star formation rate(SFR) surface density traces the stellar mass surface density in kpc scales, giving the Kennicutt-Schmidt (K-S) law (Kennicutt Jr, 1989).
+Recent studies have shown that the star formation rate (SFR) surface density traces the stellar mass surface density in kpc scales, giving the Kennicutt-Schmidt (K-S) law (Kennicutt Jr, 1989).
 This resolved relation indicates the connection between the global star formation main sequence (SFMS) and the local star formation process.
 However, a united explanation combining both theory and observation is still waiting to be established.

-We made an extensive analysis of the SFMS based the DustPedia database (Davies et al., 2017).
+We made an extensive analysis of the SFMS based on the DustPedia database (Davies et al., 2017).
 We provide a new division method to define the "spaxels" (meaning space-pixel) in the 2D galaxy band maps, each with 1kpc interval, to represent the relative position of the spaxel inside the galaxy.
-We study the SFR, mass and band data variance in every spaxel with respect to their galactocentric radius.
-This agrees with the "inside-out quenching" scenario for galaxy formation and evolution.
+We study the SFR, mass, and band data variance in every spaxel with respect to their galactocentric radius.
+This agrees with the "inside-out quenching" scenario for galaxy formation and evolution in the previous studies.

-We identify the star forming regions with various algorithms.
-(K-means, affinity propagation and Gaussian Mixture).
-We use manifold learning to parameterize the star formation status for different areas inside galaxies.
+We identify the star-forming regions with various methods and compare the results with other papers.
 Based on the results, we will discuss the quenching process and star formation mechanism for these galaxies.